Our Mission

 CBC Women's Department founded, beginning women's ministry across Cameroon

-The Baptist Voice Newspaper begins publication — CBC's first media platform
+The Baptist Voice newspaper begins publication — CBC's first media platform

 CBC Men's Fellowship created (later transformed into a department in 2014)